andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 I remember where I was when I hatched this ludicrous plan.
 I was sitting at the counter of my aunt & uncle's house in Victor, NY when I thought about the best way to maximize my ski pass

+As my cousin Joanne said when I was overstaying my welcome in Seattle, "said you have health, time, & money and rarely do you have all three."

+My distant cousin Ralph Waldo Emerson once wrote, “do not go where the path may lead, go instead where there is no path and leave a trail.”

+Well, Ralph, I think I made myself a nice little trail.